 - King R, Robinson J, (2011) Obligatory dangerousness criteria in the involuntary commitment and treatment provisions of Australian mental health legislation, International Journal of Law and Psychiatry p64-70

-- Chardon L, Bagraith K, King RJ, (2011) Counseling activity in single-session online counseling with adolescents: An adherence study, Psychotherapy Research p583-592
+- Chardon L, Bagraith K, King R, (2011) Counseling activity in single-session online counseling with adolescents: An adherence study, Psychotherapy Research p583-592

-- King RJ, O'Brien T, (2011) Transference and countertransference: Opportunities and risks as two technical constructs migrate beyond their psychoanalytic homeland, Psychotherapy in Australia p12-17
+- King R, O'Brien T, (2011) Transference and countertransference: Opportunities and risks as two technical constructs migrate beyond their psychoanalytic homeland, Psychotherapy in Australia p12-17

-- Connell MT, King R, Crowe TP, (2011) Can employment positively affect the recovery of people with psychiatric disabilities?, Psychiatric Rehabilitation Journal p59-63
+- Connell M, King R, Crowe T, (2011) Can employment positively affect the recovery of people with psychiatric disabilities?, Psychiatric Rehabilitation Journal p59-63

-- Meehan T, Stedman T, Robertson S, Drake SD, King RJ, (2011) Does supported accommodation improve the clinical and social outcomes for people with severe psychiatric disability?
+- Meehan T, Stedman T, Robertson S, Drake S, King R, (2011) Does supported accommodation improve the clinical and social outcomes for people with severe psychiatric disability?
 The Project 300 experience, Australian and New Zealand Journal of Psychiatry p586-592

-- Lalande LB, Bambling M, King R, Lowe RD, (2012) Breathwork: An additional treatment option for depression and anxiety?, Journal of Contemporary Psychotherapy: on the cutting edge of modern developments in psychotherapy p113-119
+- Lalande L, Bambling M, Bambling M, King R, Lowe R, (2012) Breathwork: An additional treatment option for depression and anxiety?, Journal of Contemporary Psychotherapy p113-119